haroldo-ok/choice4genesis/README.md

 ### `finish`
 Will jump to the next scene in the game.

-### `window`
-Will allow to configure the region of the screen that will be used for the text popups and menus.

 ### `clear`
 Will allow to clear regions of the screen.